manweile/BTFM/Sketch1/README.md

 Currently using a 22 AWG wire in 18 x 13 cm single wire square loop configuration If Equation 30 of AN710 datasheet is correct application for my antenna, I have an inductance of 666 nH.

-### 2.8" TFT Touch Shield for Arduino with Capacitve Touch and microSd
+### 2.8" TFT Touch Shield for Arduino with Capacitive Touch and microSd

-@TODO IPSUM LOREM
+@TODO IPSUM LOREM TFT touch shield info